Mercedes-Benz Tire Pressure Monitor Inoperative – TPMS

 Mercedes-Benz tire pressure warning resets automatically as soon as you inflate the tires to the recommended pressure.
 The recommended pressure can be found on the sticker on the driver’s door or behind the fuel door next to the fuel cap.

-By resetting the Tire Pressure Monitor system, you will set the current tire pressure in your Mercedes-Benz as a reference value.
-This is why you should check each wheel’s pressure to ensure it matches the factory-recommended one.
+Resetting the Tire Pressure Monitor system will set the current tire pressure in your Mercedes-Benz as a reference value.
+You should then check each wheel’s pressure to match the factory-recommended one.

-5. A ‘Tire pressure monitor restarted’ message on the central display will tell you the procedure was carried out successfully.
+- A ‘Tire pressure monitor restarted’ message on the central display will tell you the procedure was successfully done.

-After diagnosing a faulty sensor, which a flat battery or mechanical damage could cause, you will need to replace it.
+After diagnosing a faulty sensor, which a flat battery or mechanical damage could cause, you must replace it.
 However, removing the tire from the rim involves the sensor inside the wheel itself.
 This requires specialized tools and equipment, so you may consider leaving this job to the tire shop.
 If you wish to do it yourself, there is a method that only requires essential tools.

 How to Disable TPMS on a Mercedes-Benz